Wayfair Inc. (W) Downgrade Issued by Wall Street Gurus

-Wayfair Inc. (NYSE:W) went up by 6.74% from its latest closing price compared to the recent 1-year high of $328.21.
-The company’s stock price has collected 1.82% of gains in the last five trading sessions.
+Wayfair Inc. (NYSE:W) went down by -9.66% from its latest closing price compared to the recent 1-year high of $326.84.
+The company’s stock price has collected 11.90% of gains in the last five trading sessions.
 Barron’s reported on 05/17/22 that Wayfair Is Latest Company to Freeze Corporate Hiring as Costs Rise

 Is It Worth Investing in Wayfair Inc. (NYSE :W) Right Now?